sentinel-official/docs/docs/nodes/health-check.md

 - `info_fetch_timestamp` should not be a zero timestamp
 - `config_exchange_timestamp` should not be a timestamp
 - `location_fetch_timestamp` should not be a zero timestamp

+### 4 - Manual Check via Planwizard API

+To verify your Health Check status paste the following link into your browser: `https://planwizard.basedapps.co.uk/nodes/<your_sent_node_address>`

+For a comprehensive list of nodes, you can also explore the [Planwizard API Records](https://planwizard.basedapps.co.uk/nodes) main page